Patrick Marleau: International play

 Marleau won a gold medal with Canada at the 2003 World Championships in Finland.
 Later, in the midst of the 2004–05 NHL lockout, Marleau joined Canada for two international tournaments, the 2004 World Cup and the 2005 World Championships, capturing a World Cup title by defeating Finland in the final and a silver medal at the World Championships, when his team lost to the Czech Republic 0:3.
 In the summer following his silver-medal effort with Canada, he was invited to the national team's development camp for the 2006 Winter Olympics, but was omitted from the final roster.

 On December 30, 2009, Marleau was selected to play for Canada at the 2010 Winter Olympics in Vancouver, where he won a gold medal.
 Marleau also made the Canada roster for the 2014 Winter Olympics in Sochi, winning another gold medal.

 Personal life

 Patrick and his wife Christina have four sons.
-Marleau and his family reside in Florida.
+Marleau and his family live in San Jose, as he still works with the Sharks and mentors Will Smith.
 Marleau has an older sister, Denise, and an older brother, Richard.